blabla1337/skf-flask/skf/markdown/code_examples/php/24-code_example--Password_storage(salting_stretching_hashing)--.md

 		public function createHash($pwd){

 			/*
-			For the encryption of passwords we use php's BCRYPT encryption method.
+			For the encryption of passwords we use PHP's BCRYPT encryption method.
 			*/

 			//Here we generate a hash with a random salt